Fidel Edwards

-Fidel Henderson Edwards (born 6 February 1982) is a Barbadian cricketer, who plays all formats of the game.
-A pace bowler, his round-arm action is "not unlike" that of former fast bowler Jeff Thomson.
+Fidel Henderson Edwards (born 6 February 1982) is a Barbadian cricketer, who played all formats of the game.
+A pace bowler, his round-arm action is "not unlike" that of former fast bowler Jeff Thomson but similar to the bowling action of Lasith Malinga of Sri Lanka.
 He was spotted in the nets by Brian Lara and was called up for his Test debut against Sri Lanka after just one match for Barbados.
+Edwards was a member of the West Indies team that won the 2012 T20 World Cup.

 Despite a promising start to his Test career, he has been injury prone and inconsistent.
 With an average of just under 40 in Test cricket, he has struggled to fulfil his early potential.

 He is the half brother of Pedro Collins.

 Domestic and T20 franchise career

 The experienced campaigner who also plays in the Bangladesh Premier League was bought by Rajasthan Royals in players auction for IPL 2013 for US$210,000.
 On 6 February 2009 the IPL franchise of Deccan Chargers bought Edwards for $150,000.
 His club team in Barbados is YMPC.

 Edwards was bought for $60,000 by Khulna Royal Bengals to play in the newly formed Bangladesh Premier League to be held in February 2012.

 Edwards made his first-class debut on 1 February 2002, playing for Barbados against the Windward Islands.
 In the first innings he opened the bowling with Tino Best; he had to wait until the second to take his only wicket in the match, that of Junior Murray.
 The Barbados squad had plenty of fast bowlers, with the likes of Best, Pedro Collins, Corey Collymore, Vasbert Drakes, and Ian Bradshaw, who all had international experience by mid-2003.

 On 3 June 2018, he was selected to play for the Winnipeg Hawks in the players' draft for the inaugural edition of the Global T20 Canada tournament.
 He was the leading wicket-taker in the tournament for the Winnipeg Hawks, with eleven dismissals in six matches.
 In July 2020, he was named in the Jamaica Tallawahs squad for the 2020 Caribbean Premier League.

 In April 2021, he was signed by Peshawar Zalmi to play in the rescheduled matches in the 2021 Pakistan Super League.